 It takes time to add schemas to your content, but it can drastically increase your rankings.
 Some platforms already offer plug-ins to make the switch easier, but you can also hand code everything.

-While semantic search has been developing for a few years now, 2014 is the year that it really comes into its own.
+While semantic search has been developing for a few years now, this is the time that it really comes into its own.
 You can expect single keyword sites to start dropping out of the first page results while more relevant sites rise to the top.